1969 Non-Aligned Consultative Meeting

 1969 Non-Aligned Movement Consultative Meeting took place in Belgrade, SR Serbia, SFR Yugoslavia on 8–12 July following the Warsaw Pact invasion of Czechoslovakia in August 1968.
-Non-interventionism was put on the top of the agenda by the host nation while the discussion over the national liberation caused some divisions with Algeria requesting their full participation but only Palestine Liberation Organization being granted the right to participate on equal footing.
-Algeria in turn blocked Yugoslav proposal to admit countries formally aligned in military pacts but pursuing policy close to non-alignment such as the Socialist Republic of Romania and Czechoslovak Socialist Republic which tried to distance themselves from Soviet led Warsaw Pact and Malaysia, Singapore, Tunisia and Pakistan most of which were part of Western led Baghdad Pact or Southeast Asia Treaty Organization.
+Discussion about non-interventionism was prioritised by the host nation, whilst discussion over national liberation caused some divisions.
+Algeria requesting their full participation, but only the Palestine Liberation Organization was granted the right to participate on an equal footing.
+Algeria in turn blocked a Yugoslav proposal to admit countries in military pacts but pursuing non-alignment such as: the Socialist Republic of Romania and Czechoslovak Socialist Republic in the Soviet-led Warsaw Pact; and Malaysia, Singapore, Tunisia and Pakistan in either the Western-led Baghdad Pact or Southeast Asia Treaty Organization.

-On February 7 1969 President of Yugoslavia Josip Broz Tito announced the Yugoslav intention to organize the conference in the presence of the President of Egypt Gamal Abdel Nasser and following the consultations and agreement of India, Indonesia, Afghanistan, Ethiopia and Egypt.
-51 nations participated in the final session of the meeting with delegations of Chad and Sierra Leone arriving late only after the meeting already started.
+On 7 February 1969, President of Yugoslavia Josip Broz Tito announced the Yugoslav intention to organize the conference in the presence of the President of Egypt Gamal Abdel Nasser and after consultations with India, Indonesia, Afghanistan, Ethiopia and Egypt.
+51 nations participated in the final session of the meeting, with delegations from Chad and Sierra Leone arriving late.